michaelockenden/algorand-flask/blog/blogpost.md

 ```

 It is important to add the `POST` method to these functions for the form to work.

-Now we have a working transaction filter -
+This gives us a working transaction filter by address:

 ![t_filter](transaction_filter.png)

-And an asset filter -
+And an asset filter by name:

 ![a_filter](asset_filter.png)

 # Conclusion

 Now we finally have our working demo wallet.
 Thanks for reading this far, I hope this project walkthrough has been useful!

 From here there are a lot more possibilities.
 Another feature could be to store multiple accounts on one wallet, for example.

-There is also a public [GitHub repository](https://github.com/michaelockenden/algorand-flask), if you want to see the final product.

 Finally, remember to never use the MainNet, unless you have robust security features, and never commit files with sensitive information.